 Prince Edward County Ontario is a great summer destination.
 Relax and explore the beaches, sand dunes and nature areas.
 Enjoy the many local wineries and breweries.
-It’s just 2 hours from Toronto making it a great weekend destination.
+It’s just 2 hours from Toronto making it a great weekend destination in any season.

 Things To Do in Prince Edward County

-There is so much to see and do in Prince Edward County.
-These are the best experiences we recommend when you visit “The County”.
+With so much to see and do in Prince Edward County, these are our recommendations for the best experiences in “The County”.

 Prince Edward County Wineries